jianghaojun/jianghaojun/README.md

 ### Hi there 👋
-My name is Haojun Jiang(蒋昊峻) [[My Google Scholar](https://scholar.google.com/citations?user=ULmStp8AAAAJ&hl=en)], a fourth-year Ph.D. student in the Department of Automation at Tsinghua University, advised by Prof. [Gao Huang](http://www.gaohuang.net/).
+My name is Haojun Jiang(蒋昊峻) [[My Google Scholar](https://scholar.google.com/citations?user=ULmStp8AAAAJ&hl=en)], a fifth-year Ph.D. student in the Department of Automation at Tsinghua University, advised by Prof. [Gao Huang](http://www.gaohuang.net/).
 Before that, I received my B.E. degree in Automation at Tsinghua University. 😄

-_**Beginning in May (2023), I will be shifting my focus to the research of embodied robotic system.**_
+Beginning in May (2023), I will be shifting my focus to the research of medical embodied robotic system. **_Recently, the intelligent carotid ultrasound robot project I led was accepted for publication in Nature Communications!_**

+_**I am expected to graduate in June 2026 and am currently exploring future opportunities.
+If you are interested in my research, please do not hesitate to contact me (Email: jianghaojunthu at 163.com).**_

 <!--**jianghaojun/jianghaojun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.